Queue internals & delivery tuning

 Inside a worker handler (setHandler(async function (context, message) { ... })), the following helpers exist:

 context.job.complete(payload?): acknowledge the lease, optionally returning a payload that can be used by HTTP status endpoints.context.job.retry({ delayMs?, reason? }): negative acknowledge / requeue with optional delay.
-Retries count towardmaxAttempts.context.job.extendLease(ms): extend the visibility timeout proactively when a job is known to take longer.context.job.moveToDeadLetter(reason?): skip retries entirely and send the job to the DLQ (useful for poison-pill scenarios).
+Retries count towardmaxAttempts.context.job.fail(reason, fatal?): mark the job as failed.
+Fatal failures go straight to the DLQ; non-fatal failures follow the retry policy.context.job.extendLease(ms): extend the visibility timeout proactively when a job is known to take longer.context.job.moveToDeadLetter(reason?): skip retries entirely and send the job to the DLQ (useful for poison-pill scenarios).

 Each method emits OpenTelemetry spans/tags so you can observe queue health in tracing tools.